-The main solution for many is going to be a digital payment via HMRC's online payment system.
-You'll need your UTR (Unique Tax Reference) code to indicate what the sum is covering.
+The main solution for many is going to be an online payment via HMRC's online payment system.
+You'll need your UTR (Unique Tax Reference) code to ensure the payment is allocated to your HMRC account.
 The whole amount must be paid at once, from the same card, specified for a particular type of tax (such as income or capital gains); otherwise it won't be processed.

 Frustratingly, there are limits on how many times you can spend on the same card in one year.
 The guidelines for this rely on "a view of what's reasonable based on card payment industry standards".
-It's worth noting that personal credit cards ceased to be acceptable from January 2018 and that all credit cards are subject to a non-refundable charge.
+It's worth noting that personal credit cards ceased to be acceptable from January 2018.

 Paying tax by cheque

 Traditional methods still exist, such as a cheque made out to "Her Majesty's Revenue & Customs only" (followed by your UTR).
 Any deadlines are counted as the date of receipt, so leave at least three working days for delivery and get proof of postage.